buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_5_Deploy_To_Mumbai.md

 ### ⛓️ Adding Polygon to Metamask

 Since the Polygon networks aren’t in Metamask by default, you’ll need to add them.

+Here's what you'll need to do:
-Head over to [https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/) with the browser you have Metamask installed on and follow the guide to add it using Polygonscan.
+1. Go to the [Polygonscan Mumbai](https://mumbai.polygonscan.com/) website with the browser you have Metamask installed on
+2. Scroll all the way to the bottom
+3. Click on the "Add Mumbai Network" button on the bottom right

+That will pop open Metamask and you can add it!

 Make sure you add **both** the testnet and the mainnet lol, they’re separate.

 ### 🤑 Getting some fake $